-For the purposes of this EA, the 'Alternatives To' are defined as:
+For the purposes of this ToR, the "Alternatives To" that are subject to evaluation are defined as:

-- 1. Do nothing.
+1. Do nothing.
 This alternative will not create additional parkland or preserve a future public marina function at the site.
-The second conveyance of land and water lot from Canada Lands to the City would not take place, leaving the development of the entire property at the discretion of the Canada Lands. - 2.
+The second conveyance of land and water lot from

+- Canada Lands to the City would not take place, leaving the development of the entire property at the discretion of the Canada Lands. - 2.
 Create a new land base.
 This alternative involves creating a new land base around the eastern breakwater that would allow for the establishment of a new marina and additional parkland in accordance with the City's approved 1 Port Street East Comprehensive Master Plan.
 The exact location and extent of filling will be determined in the next phase of this EA.
+To a large extent, the location and extent of filling will determine what can be created or constructed on this new land base.